toeb/cmakepp/README.md

 	myfunc(res)
 	assert(${res} STREQUAL "return value")
 ```
 This type of programming causes problems when nesting functions as one has to return every return value that a nested function returns.
-This would cause alot of overhead as the whole scope would have to be parsed to see which values are new after a  function call.
+Doing this automatically would cause alot of overhead as the whole scope would have to be parsed to see which values are new after a  function call.

-A cleaner alternative known from most other programming languages is using a return value.
+A cleaner alternative known from many programming languages is using a return value.
 I propose and have implemented the following pattern to work around the missing function return values of cmake.

 ```
 	function(myfunc)